cookiecutter/cookiecutter-django/docs/1-getting-started/project-generation-options.rst

 Both Gulp and Webpack support Bootstrap recompilation with real-time variables alteration.

+css_framework:
+    Select a CSS framework to use.
+The choices are:

+    1. Tailwind CSS
+    2. Bootstrap 5

 use_celery:
     Indicates whether the project should be configured to use Celery_.